A concert hall like no other

-Many top 20th Century composers and musicians have performed their work within the walls of the Palau, such as Ravel, Igor Stravinsky and Manuel de Falla to name a few.
+Many top 20th Century composers and musicians have performed their work within the walls of the Palau.
+Composers like Ravel, Stravinsky and Manuel de Falla to name a few.

 A Barcelona Icon

-Designed exclusively for the presentation of music, it's one of the best examples in Modernista (Catalan Art Nouveau) Architecture in the world.
+Designed exclusively for the presentation of music, it's one of the best examples in modernista architecture in the world.

 If you're not able to catch a musical performance at the Palau, an experience recommended to the most, a guided tour of the Palau de la Musica is encouraged in order to get a sense of historical Barcelona.

-Individual entrance to the Palace of Catalan Music (including guided visit) is 18€.
+In order to visit Palau de la Musica Catalana, it's required to take a guided tour through the building.
 Children up to 10 years old accompanied by an adult enter for free.

 Discover the Palau de la Música and other essential monuments and attractions in Barcelona